Navigate to Design Manager

 - Styling of other standard modules - styling any of the standard modules covered in the last section of this guide.
-For example, you may want to add styling for the slider module in Primary CSS, so it looks and behaves consistently across all templates.

 Primary CSS is a CSS file that gets automatically included in all of your templates (unless disabled).
 Primary CSS will save your designers time, especially if your company plans on creating several themes to use across your different tools in HubSpot.